 Graduates are trained to provide in-depth practice in system leadership, advocacy, acute and critically ill patient care within a variety of inpatient settings, research, consultation, and ethical decision-making.

 Duke University prepares nurses to educate themselves within a diverse community of clinicians, researchers, and colleagues.
-The program focuses on the core values of research, community health, engaged alumni, global impact, educational excellence, and clinical practice.
+This highly-rated program focuses on the core values of research, community health, engaged alumni, global impact, educational excellence, and clinical practice.

 The program boasts state-of-the-art simulation techniques, hands-on clinical rotations, and intensive courses that maximize student engagement.
 It comprises 48 credits and 728 clinical hours.
 The application process requires proof of one year of full-time acute care experience and a valid advanced cardiac life support certificate.